Bill Adams (offensive lineman)

-William Joseph Adams (born February 4, 1950) is an American former professional football guard who played six seasons with the Buffalo Bills of the National Football League (NFL).
+William Joseph Adams (born February 4, 1950) is an American former professional football player who was a guard for six seasons with the Buffalo Bills of the National Football League (NFL).
 He later became a longtime high school football coach and athletic director in Massachusetts.

-Adams played college football at Holy Cross, where he was a standout offensive guard.
-He was selected by the Miami Dolphins in the 1972 NFL Draft but played his entire NFL career with the Buffalo Bills, where he was part of the famed “Electric Company” offensive line that blocked for O. J. Simpson during his 2,000-yard rushing season.
+Adams played college football for the Holy Cross Crusaders, with whom he was a standout offensive guard.
+He was selected by the Miami Dolphins in the 1972 NFL draft but played his entire NFL career with the Buffalo Bills, where he was part of the famed “Electric Company” offensive line that blocked for O. J. Simpson during his 2,000-yard rushing season.
 After retiring from professional football, Adams worked for over 30 years in education and coaching, including nearly two decades as head coach at Lynnfield High School.

 Early life and college

 Adams was born in Lynn, Massachusetts, and raised in nearby Swampscott.
 He attended Swampscott High School, where he starred as an offensive lineman under coach Stan Bondelevitch.
 Adams was named an All-Scholastic player and participated in the Agganis All-Star Game after his senior year.

-He went on to play at Holy Cross, where he transitioned from linebacker to offensive guard.
-Adams was named first-team All-New England and received the Davitt Award as the school’s top offensive lineman.
+He went on to play at the College of the Holy Cross, where he transitioned from linebacker to offensive guard.
+Adams was named first-team All-New England and received the Davitt Award as the Crusaders' top offensive lineman.